rancher/rancher-docs/versioned_docs/version-2.6/reference-guides/best-practices/rancher-server/tuning-and-best-practices-for-rancher-at-scale.md

  * Cloud controller managers
  * Observability and monitoring tools (with the exception of prometheus-rancher-exporter)

-On the other hand, the following software was found to interfere with Rancher performance at scale:
+On the other hand, the following software are found to interfere with Rancher performance at scale:
  * [CrossPlane](https://www.crossplane.io/)
  * [Argo CD](https://argoproj.github.io/cd/)
  * [Flux](https://fluxcd.io/)